So-how about it, can you tell me, should I be investing?

 But there are also times when the answer is no. Self-employed people see fewer benefits by being in Kiwisaver than PAYE earners- because Kiwisaver was never designed with self-employed workers.
 The one major benefit they have is the government bonus.

 Then there are employees whose employer may have a legacy retirement scheme or alternative retirement scheme which might be more beneficial than Kiwisaver.
 Arguably if this is the case for you, then there is no need to be in Kiwisaver as well.

 Just like Kiwisaver- the vast majority of Kiwis should be saving for retirement, and many do this through KiwiSaver.
 We can argue about whether or not Kiwisaver is enough to retire on another time.
 The point here is to answer the question Should I be saving for retirement.
 Overwhelmingly yes.

 The other part of this question that is nuanced is “saving”.
-The question is normally framed should I be saving for retirement- I think a better question would be should I be investing for retirement.
-It’ll be hard to just save for retirement without the help of investment returns.
+The question is normally framed should I be saving for retirement- I think a better question would be whether I should invest for retirement.
+It’ll be hard to save for retirement without the help of investment returns.

 Should I have an emergency fund?

 Again- a question which on the surface leans to the answer yes.
-But then if you ask yourself what is your definition of an emergency fund- coupled with the type of person you are then it might be different.
+But then if you ask yourself what your definition of an emergency fund is- coupled with the type of person you are then the answer might be different is.

-If the definition of an emergency fund is to have a line of revolving credit or offset mortgage, and you are a spendy kinda person- that might not be the best idea.
+If the definition of an emergency fund is to have a line of revolving credit or offset mortgage, and you are a spendy kind of person- that might not be the best idea.

 The types of questions in personal finance aren’t always a simple yes or no, even though much of the time they are formulated to be simple yes or no question.
 Generally, the answer should be yes, but they’re sometimes more complicated, more nuanced.
-So if you are trying to answer any of the above questions- and you don’t know the answer- then you should broaden your options and ask a bunch of different people.
+So if you are trying to answer any of the above questions- and you don’t know the answer- you should broaden your options and ask many different people.